Did you ever give a thought to the food that you eat every day?

 A heart attack occurs when a blood clot blocks one of the arteries of the heart.
 This prevents the flow of blood, cuts off the oxygen supply to the heart and damages or kills the heart cells.

 Diet which has a high saturated fat content leads to higher waist circumference, high blood pressure, triglycerides, and lessens insulin resistance leading to diabetes which on being intense lead to coronary heart disease.

 Sodium is an essential nutrient required for normal physiological function.
 Increasing sodium intake well beyond physiological requirements increases blood pressure.

-Here are couple of movies which show the impact of unhealthy diet.
+Here are couple of movies which show the effects of unhealthy eating habits.

-Now that you know the implications of an unhealthy diet and nutrition, it will be a good exercise to go back and check on your diet.
+Now that you know the effects of unhealthy eating habits, it will be a good exercise to go back and check on your diet.